fsmk/MCA-VTU-Lab-Manual/Sem3/Java_Prog_Lab/Eclipse-Installation-Guide.md

 Eclipse is a Java-based application and, as such, requires a Java runtime environment (JRE) in order to run.
 It is used to write, debug and execute a Java program.

-Following are the steps to download and install Eclipse on Ubuntu
+### Steps to download and install Eclipse on Ubuntu

 1. Launch the terminal by pressing `Alt + Ctrl + t`
 2. Type `sudo -s` to provide the root permission.
 3. Enter the password when prompted.
 Note that there will be no feedback for the password.
 Hit enter.